Serbian Hound: A Comprehensive Owner's Guide

 The Serbian Hound is prone to ear infections, especially if their ears are not properly cared for.
 This is due to their large, floppy ears.

-Take a look at this: Serbian Tricolour Hound
+On a similar theme: Serbian Tricolour Hound

 Credit: youtube.com, 7 Silent Health Issues In your Senior Dog